What the gosh darn heck is indyhippo?

 SkipJack is available now.
 You can buy it either at DriveTHRURPG (print version £3, PDF £0), or direct from the publisher in the UK.

 Great Minds is a game about scientific geniuses who can solve the mysteries of the Universe, but who between them can’t boil an egg.
 You play one of the great minds of Europe in the early Twentieth Century, experts in their fields- electrical engineering, quantum mechanics, astro-physics etc.- who, for one reason or another, have left their homes and are now forced to share a poky flat in North London.
 The players attempt to do ordinary things, for example grocery shopping, household chores and interacting with various people- tradesmen, landlords, shop-keepers and so forth, and (crucially) each other- whilst at the same time wrestling with the great scientific problems of the day.
-Link to current draft here.
+Playtesting will begin in early 2019.

 All that Glitters explores what happens to an ordered, centuries-old society after the loss of its sacred texts.
 Can such a society be restored to its former greatness, or is it doomed to slide inexorably into lawlessness and decay?
 In this game, the player group attempts to rebuild a once vibrant and bustling city.
 During the game they take on the roles of Leader, Elders, High Councillors and ordinary citizens, as together they try to forge a glittering new society from the rubble of the old.
-Link to current draft here.
+Playtesting will begin in late 2019.

 Disgraceful is a game set in the 1920s which explores the conflict between ambition and morality at a time when seemingly anything was acceptable (‘Anything Goes’, to quote the song title).
 Players have to negotiate the moral maze of 1920s Hollywood, and succeed in their ambitions without falling prey to the many temptations the city has to offer.
 Link to outline concept here.
 Work on this game is scheduled to begin in early 2019.